Lake Blackshear Regional Library System: Carnegie libraries

-Cordele Carnegie
+Cordele

 The Lake Blackshear Regional Library System is home to the second oldest Carnegie library in the state of Georgia.
 The building was constructed via a $17,550 grant from Andrew Carnegie in 1903 and was dedicated the following year.
 As with all Carnegie libraries in the United States, the Carnegie Foundation dissociated itself from the building after funding was provided.
 Thus further requests for more money were often denied outright.
-The Cordele Carnegie library is one of the few buildings in the country which reversed this trend and received a second fund, albeit at a lower amount than originally requested and only after the head of the Georgia Library Commission herself petitioned the Carnegia Foundation.
+The Cordele Carnegie library is one of the few buildings in the country which reversed this trend and received a second fund, albeit at a lower amount than originally requested and only after the head of the Georgia Library Commission herself petitioned the Carnegie Foundation.
 Explaining that the library was not large enough to hold the collection, an additional grant of $7,556 was given to the county to renovate and expand the building.

-Americus Carnegie
+Americus

 The Americus chapter of the Daughters of the Revolution similarly petitioned Carnegie in 1908 for funds to construct their own public library.
 The town was gifted $20,000, considerably more than many other grants throughout the country, and with this money designed a two-story building with an auditorium on the top floor.
 The Daughters additionally hosted many events, including a masquerade ball, in order to raise funding for books for the new library.
 The auditorium was the cause of some contention between the Carnegie Foundation and the designers of the building, but Carnegie agreed to include it in the building plans after previous libraries were shown to have auditoriums included in their plans.
 The collection was eventually moved out of the library when the new regional headquarters was built and now exists as a commercial business.

 Branches

-In 2008 the system joined up with PINES, a state-wide border free library that shares its circulation among most of the library systems in Georgia.
+In 2008 the system joined PINES, a statewide library that shares its circulation among most of the library systems in Georgia.